hborlik/Interactive-Adversarial-Terrain-Generation/README.md

 ![example](images/generated/test_sketch_output21.png)

 On the left is the generated image.
 Second image is the target and right images are user sketches.
-Sketches are extracted from the target image through water flow analysis and randomly dropped.
+Sketches are extracted from the target image through water flow analysis then randomly dropped.